Cloud Authoring: A Branch Workflow Content Teams Can Actually Use

 What we were trying to solve

-When I joined Knapsack, users entered edit mode, made changes, hit "Propose Changes," and opened a PR.
-Then they waited for an engineer to merge it before anything went live.
-For content updates that didn't touch code, non-engineers were blocked on engineering availability — days of waiting for changes that should have shipped in minutes.
+When I joined Knapsack, users entered edit mode, made a change, hit "Propose Changes," and opened a PR.
+Then they waited for an engineer to merge it, even for content updates that didn't touch code.
+Designers and authors could write the change.
+They just couldn't ship it.

 The before state.
 A single edit mode with a "Propose Changes" button that opened a PR, then handed off to engineering to merge.